katzer/cordova-plugin-local-notifications/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+This software is released under the [LGPL 2.1 License](http://opensource.org/licenses/LGPL-2.1).